Skip to main content

 For a breakdown with a Number type custom data, the results will also be broken down with a maximum of 50 possible values.
 In the case of numerical custom data, this limit does not always make sense.

-When custom data is linked to a goal as metadata, you can currently access its values only through a Raw Export.
-An update to our reporting page—expected later in Q2—will let you use metadata as filters directly in the results.
+When custom data is linked to a goal as metadata, values are currently accessible only through a Raw Export.
+An update to the reporting page—expected later in Q2—will allow metadata use as filters directly in the results.

 Advanced Settings